 2. Save The Baby From Winter Cold

 Winters are slightly better to manage than summers in the sense that you can regulate body temperature by layering up.
-Here are some tips to take care of your baby during wintertime power cuts:
+Here are some tips for caring for a baby during power cuts during wintertime.

 - Take your baby out often during the day to get sun time- though you should save your baby from direct sunlight.
 Carry an umbrella or make your baby wear a wide-brimmed hat.